-A friend of mine had an old HP MediaSmart Server that apparently had a bad PSU (the server didn’t boot when plugged into the wall), after some begging he gave it to me to see if I could do something with it.
+A friend of mine had an old HP MediaSmart Server. but it apparently had a bad power supply (the server didn’t boot when plugged into the wall), I asked for it and after some begging, he acceded to give it to me to see if I could do something with it.
 This signaled the start of a new project.

 Several sites detail all the upgrades you can perform to the aged server, after all it has a PC motherboard with serviceable components inside.
 Of course this depends on the model of the server you own, in my case the server is an EX487, which came with a Intel Celeron 2.0Ghz Processor, 2GB of DDR2 Memory (PC2-6400), 700 GB of storage and Windows Home Server.

 The main purpose of this build would be to replace an ancient laptop I’ve been using as a seed box and a 3TB WD MyBook Live NAS I had lying around with my Personal Movies, Music and Series.
 I also wanted to throw Plex Media Server at it.
 So I could stream media on the fly to all of my devices (PS3, Chromecast, WDTVlive, phones, etc)

 It became obvious the current specs of the server would not be enough to run all of that.
 So it was time to perform the upgrades and fix the damaged PSU.

 (At this point you have to think if you want to invest money on an aged PC, or buy a new one.
 The selling point for me though, was the cool little case this server is on.
 I wanted the small form factor over building an entirely new clunky, power hungry PC. and after the upgrades the server its strong enough to perform the necessary streaming I wanted.
 So why getting an overpowered PC when this server can do it just fine?
 UPDATE: Here is an Lifehacker article that’ll let you decide)

 In summary here are the upgrades I performed: